Nothing but the truth. Even if against me.

 The second option facing the Lebanese is for Netanyahu to transfer his barbaric right-wing ultra-religious Jewish terrorist policies in Palestine up north to the Israeli-Lebanese border, in the hope of "eliminating" the barbaric right-wing ultra-religious Muslim terrorist group Hezbollah.
 For some Lebanese, an Israeli war and invasion could, despite their cost, serve as a prelude to a final settlement to the 60-year old problem of Lebanese sovereignty being raped by the Palestinians (1965-1982) then by the Iranian Hezbollah (1982-present).
 But they can dream.

 Israeli leaders have been saying as of late that with their savagery coming to an end in Gaza, they want to shift to their northern border to confront, once and for all, the Hezbollah threat.
 They want their settlers in the north to be able to retun safely to their settlements, with some urgency because the school year is about to begin.
-Thus the imperative of eliminating the Hezbollah threat has an express tag and a no-retrun clause attached ot it.
+Thus the imperative of eliminating the Hezbollah threat has an express tag and a no-return clause attached ot it.

 Which is putting Israel at odds with the Biden administration.
-The latter wants a half-ass "deal" (of Scenario 1 above), while the former wants a full-ass war to dislodge Hezbollah entirely from the south.
+The latter wants Hochstein's half-ass "deal" (of Scenario 1 above), while the former wants a full-ass war to dislodge Hezbollah entirely from the south.

-Back in the 2006 war between Israel and Hezbollah, Hezbollah was still only a militia with no part in the Lebanese state insttiutions or government.
+Back in the 2006 war between Israel and Hezbollah, Hezbollah was still only a militia with no part in the Lebanese state institutions or government.
 This has changed.
 Today Hezbollah has MPs, ministers, and essentially holds the entire country hostage to its weapons and war-tested army (in the Syrian civil war) that is stronger than the Lebanese army.
 Therefore, Israel can claim to have a "legitimate" reason this time to "defend itself" against the Hezbollah threat by waging war against ALL of Lebanon and not just Hezbollah targets.
 State entities, infrastructure, Lebanese army positions and barracks, ministries...it's all fair game and every thing is a kosher target this time around.

 What are the chances that such an invasion succeeds?
 For one it will have to be won very very fast because Hezbollah's rockets and missiles will immediately start raining on major Israeli urban centers the moment the first Merkava crosses the Blue Line.
 It may be that Israel's Netanyahu is willing to sustain significant loss of life and destruction inside Israel but only for a short timeframe.
 If his invasion drags on like it did in 2006, it will be a defeat for Israel which cannot countenance substantial loss of life.
 And this still does not invoke an Iranian, Syrian or American interventions.
 Hezbollah has often threatened the Israeli Galilee bordering Lebanon with an October 7-like land incursion, which may or may not take place.

-The Israeli war and invasion option would be extremely dangerous for all involved.
+The Israeli war and invasion options would be extremely dangerous for all involved.
 For now, the Gaza war continues to siphon resources aways from a major operation in Lebanon, but this is coming to an end and several Israeli brigades have moved to the Lebanese border.
 Israeli army soldiers have trained in Cyprus in conditions resembling the terrain in Lebanon.
 Israeli threats against Lebanon are almost daily, and the perception in Lebanon is that the Israeli invasion is imminent.
 Last night, news resports spoke of Israeli strikes against Hezbollah's rear lines in the Bekaa and the Hermel regions of Lebanon, of border barriers being torn down to facilitate the entry of tanks.
-It appears that the Israeli threat is materializing gradually, with an emphasis by Israel on weakening Hezbollah's supply lines, leadership (assassinations), strking its ammunition depots, and testing highly sensitive equipment that can detect deep undergroung tunnels (30 meters, or 90 feet, deep) and also that can detect human movement inside these tunnels.
+It appears that the Israeli threat is materializing gradually, with an emphasis by Israel on weakening Hezbollah's supply lines, leadership (assassinations), striking its ammunition depots, and testing highly sensitive equipment that can detect deep undergroung tunnels (30 meters, or 90 feet, deep) and also that can detect human movement inside these tunnels.

 OTHER OPTIONS?

-For some reason, help by the international community and the so-called "friends" of Lebanon has always boiled down to forcing the country to choose between two horrible options.
+For some reason, help by the international community and the so-called "friends" of Lebanon has always boiled down to forcing the country to choose between those two horrible options.

 But there are other scenarios, foremost of which is for the international community to use force to restore sovereignty to Lebanon and separate it from the regional conflicts.
 This has been done elsewhere when small countries were bullied by barbaric neighbors, in which cases the international community dispatched a fighting force to control the borders and secure the sovereignty of countries like Bosnia (Serbia), Kosovo (Serbia), East Timor (Indonesia), Kuwait (Iraq), and others.
 Why is this so impossible or difficult in the case of Lebanon?
 A fully sovereign and independent Lebanon, free of all Syrian and Iranian proxy militias has never posed a threat to either Syria or Israel.
 Lebanon has been in recent years declaring its will to be recognized by the international community as a legally neutral country.
 Why is Lebanon always kept as an outlier in the scheme of obtaining protection under international custody?